paneldata/twinlife/metadata/study.md

 - **Master data (ZA6701_master_v$)**: Includes information on the gross sample, such as consistency checked variables that are stable over time (sex, year of birth, relation to the twins, zygosity, migration background) and wave-specific variables (person type, response status) about all individuals included in TwinLife in each wave.

-- **Survey data in person format with filter error adjustment (ZA6701_person_wid$_v$)**: There is one data set for each regular data collection (F2F 1, CATI 1, F2F 2, CATI 2) and the supplementary COVID-19 survey (CoV1).
+- **Survey data in person format with filter error adjustment (ZA6701_person_wid$_v$)**: There is one data set for each data collection.
+Each surveyed person has one data row (pid).
 The data collection identifier is the variable wid.
-The additional survey identifier for the supplementary COVID-19 survey is cov.
-Each surveyed person has one data row (pid).
 The data were filter-cleaned, i.e. data were deleted if the question was not intended for a person according to the filter instructions.
 These datasets are documented on paneldata.org.

+- **Data of covid supplementary surveys (ZA6701_person_cov$_v$)**: There is one data set for each covid supplementary survey.
+Each surveyed person has one data row (pid).
+The data collection identifier is the variable cov.

-- **Survey data in person format without filter error adjustment (ZA6701_person_unadj_wid$_v$.dta)**: There is one data file for each F2F data collection including all variables that were at least partially collected in PAPI mode (self-administered) *without filter error adjustment*.
+- **Survey data in person format without filter error adjustment (ZA6701_person_unadj_wid$_v$)**: There is one data file for each F2F data collection including all variables that were at least partially collected in PAPI mode (self-administered) *without filter error adjustment*.
 It is up to the users to decide how to handle the information provided by the respondents.

-- **Survey data in family format (ZA6701_family_wide_wid$_v$.dta)**: There is one data set for each data collection (F2F 1, CATI 1, F2F 2, CATI 2).
-Each family has one data row with information of each participating person in the family being stored in separate variables/columns).
+- **Survey data in family format (ZA6701_family_wide_wid$_v$)**: There is one data set for each data collection.
+Each family has one data row with information of each participating person in the family being stored in separate variables/columns.
 Person format and family format data sets contain the same data using different structures.

 - **Twin zygosity assessment (ZA6701_zygosity_v$)**: A data file with the information of the twin zygosity assessment in F2F 1.

-- **Survey mode (ZA6701_mode_wid1_v$.dta)**: Contains information on survey mode for each variable in F2F 1.
+- **Survey mode (ZA6701_mode_wid1_v$)**: A data file with information on the survey mode for each variable in F2F 1.

+- **Survey weights (ZA6701_weights_v$)**: A data file containing the survey weights (design, non-response, and panel weights).

 All data is provided with English and German variable descriptions.
 In Stata, these languages are included in one data set while in SPSS, these are separate data files.
 Variables and instruments are documented at http://www.paneldata.org.
 Detailed information on the study and special features can be found at https://www.twin-life.de/documentation/.
-For questions regarding the content of the data, please contact data(at)twin-life.de.
+For questions regarding the content of the data, please contact <data@twin-life.de>.

 ### Study units

 Number of Units:

+- 21,262 individuals
-21262 individuals, 4096 families
+- 4096 families

 Number of Variables:

-2,509 (F2F 1 [wid1] person-format)
+- 2,515 (F2F 1 [wid1] person-format)
-611 (CATI 1 [wid2] person-format)
+- 611 (CATI 1 [wid2] person-format)
-2,320 (F2F 2 [wid3] person-format)
+- 2,347 (F2F 2 [wid3] person-format)
-120 (CATI 2 [wid4] person-format)
+- 123 (CATI 2 [wid4] person-format)
+- 1,341 (F2F 3 [wid5] person-format)
-119 (CoV 1 [cov1/wid10] person-format)
+- 121 (CoV 1 [cov1/wid10] person-format)
+- 131 (CoV 2 [cov2/wid11] person-format)

 ### Data access

-Data can be accessed via the GESIS Data Catalogue: [https://dbk.gesis.org/dbksearch/index.asp](https://dbk.gesis.org/dbksearch/index.asp)
+Data can be accessed via the GESIS Data Catalogue: [https://search.gesis.org/research_data/ZA6701](https://search.gesis.org/research_data/ZA6701)

 Charges for downloading this data will be paid by the TwinLife project, so the use of the data is **free of charge**!

 Note on availability: Data and documents are only released for academic research and teaching after the data depositor's written authorization.
 For this purpose the Gesis Data Archive obtains a written permission with specification of the user and the analysis intention.
+To get access to the TwinLife data, please fill in the [Data Use Agreement](https://dbk.gesis.org/dbksearch/download.asp?id=60842).